 You've heard this one.

-Hillary Clinton short-circuited again to use a Now famous term, when she accidentally told the truth and said that she wanted to raise taxes on the middle class.
+Hillary Clinton short-circuited again, to use a now-famous term, when she accidentally told the truth and said that she wanted to raise taxes on the middle class.

-I am proposing an across the board income tax reduction, especially for middle income Americans.
+I am proposing an across-the-board income tax reduction, especially for middle-income Americans.

-This will lead to millions of new and really good paying jobs.
+This will lead to millions of new and really good-paying jobs.

 The rich will pay their fair share, but no one will pay so much that it destroys jobs or undermines our ability as a nation to compete.

-That went on and on and on.
+That went on and on.

-And some people came out of their seats and stood up.
+That applause went on for 10 seconds minimum, and some people came out of their seats and stood up.

 Standing ovation at that one.